seth-coolister/seth-coolister/README.md

-- 👋 Hi, I’m @seth-coolister
+- 👋 Hi, I'm Seth Callister.
-- 👀 I’m a UX/UI Designer
+- 👀 I’m a UX/UI Designer currently studying Web Dev & Design at Utah Valley University.
-- 🌱 I received a certificate of UX/UI from the Univeristy of Utah in June and a Bachelors of Science in Psychology from Utah Valley University in 2021
+- 🌱 I have a UX/UI certificate from a boot camp through the University of Utah.
+- 📖 I also have a Psychology Degree from Utah Valley University.
-- 💞️ Feel free to reach out for inquiries
+- 💞️ Currently searching for career development opportunities.
+Feel free to reach out!
-- 📫 You can reach me at seth.callister3@gmail.com
+- 📫 You can reach me at seth.callister3@gmail.com.

 <!---
 seth-coolister/seth-coolister is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.